-- viii.
-Subgrantees must also use grant funds for one or more of the following: - a.
-Preparing teachers, school leaders, and specialized instructional support personnel, including through paying the costs associated with - - i.
+- a.
+Preparing teachers, school leaders, and specialized instructional support personnel, including through paying the costs associated with -i.
 Providing professional development; and - ii.
 Hiring and compensating, during the eligible applicant's planning period specified in the application for subgrant funds that is required under this program, one or more of the following: - 1.
 Teachers. - 2.
 School leaders - 3.
 Specialized instructional support personnel. - b.
 Acquiring supplies, training, equipment (including technology), and educational materials (including developing and acquiring instructional materials). - c.
 Carrying out necessary renovations to ensure that a new school building complies with applicable statutes and regulations, and minor facilities repairs (excluding construction). - d.
 Providing one-time, startup costs associated with providing transportation to students to and from the charter school. - e.
 Carrying out community engagement activities, which may include paying the cost of student and staff recruitment. - f.
 Providing for other appropriate, non-sustained costs related to the activities described in (i) and (ii) above when such costs cannot be met from other sources.

-All charter schools receiving CSP funds, as outlined in section 4310(1)(G) of the ESEA, must comply with various non-discrimination Federal civil rights laws, including the Age Discrimination Act of 1975, title VI of the Civil Rights Act of 1964, title IX of the Education Amendments of 1972, section 504 of the Rehabilitation Act of 1973, and part B of the Individuals with Disabilities Education Act (specifies rights afforded to students with disabilities and their parents), and applicable State laws.
+All charter schools receiving CSP funds, as outlined in section 4310(1)(G) of the ESEA, must comply with Federal non-discrimination and civil rights laws, including the Age Discrimination Act of 1975, title VI of the Civil Rights Act of 1964, title IX of the Education Amendments of 1972, section 504 of the Rehabilitation Act of 1973, and part B of the Individuals with Disabilities Education Act (specifies rights afforded to students with disabilities and their parents), and applicable State laws.